siffreinsg/handles-bot/README.md

 "Discord" and any associated logos are registered trademarks of Hammer & Chisel, Inc.

-"Gus" is the name of the automated computer system which appear in the famous BBC's series "Doctor Who" in the episode "Mummy on the  Orient Express".
-"Gus" and any associated logos are registered trademarks of Doctor Who, BBC.
+"Handles" is the name of the automated computer assistant which appear in the famous BBC's series "Doctor Who" in the episode "The Time of the Doctor".
+"Handles" and any associated logos are registered trademarks of Doctor Who, BBC.